Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 In this case, we are working on an Nvidia A4000 GPU.

 <a name="cartesian">
-### **Neon grid**: setting up the cartesian discretisation
+### **Neon grid**: setting up the cartesian discretization
 </a>

-Now we define a cartesian discretization for our problem.
-The main information to provide is:

-- dimension of the discretization box,
-- cells of interest in the discretization box,
-- hardware to be used for any computation.

-During the grid initialization, a stencil may be seen as an uncommon parameter to provide.
-The stencil is the union of all the stencils that will be used on the grid.
-Neon needs to know such parameters because they are critical for many optimization aspects.
-In our example, the only stencil we use is the Jacobi to compute the grad of a level set.

-The grid initialization extends the main function in `domainLevel.cpp` with the following lines:
+Let's now extend our previous code by defining a cartesian discretization for our problem; for example, let's create our sphere on top of a 25x25x25 grid.

 ```cpp linenums="36"  title="Neon/tutorials/introduction/domainLevel/domainLevel.cpp"
     // ...